Skip to main content

 You can get the influenza vaccination at any time during your pregnancy, and at any time of the year.

-The midwife or trained immunisation nurse at your antenatal clinic may be able to vaccinate you against whooping cough and influenza.
-If not, you can go to your GP or your local council clinic.
+The midwife or trained immunisation nurse at your antenatal clinic may be able to vaccinate you against whooping cough, influenza and COVID-19.
+If not, you can go to your GP, local council clinic or pharmacy.
 Most GPs will need you to make an appointment if you require a vaccine.

 What do I need to do after the vaccination?

-Most people have no reaction to either the whooping cough vaccine, or the influenza vaccine.
+Most people have no reaction to the whooping cough, influenza and COVID-19 vaccines.
 Some people have mild reactions that last between 12 and 24 hours and are easily treated at home.

 If your symptoms last longer than a couple of days, or if you are worried about how you feel after your vaccination, you can get help from your doctor, or your nearest emergency department, or by calling Health Direct on 1800 022 222.